alexbaldwin/alexbaldwin.com/_posts/2013-03-15-alarm-clock.md

 tags:
 ---

+In response to the resurgance of Supermemo's popular [free running sleep](http://www.supermemo.com/articles/sleep.htm#Free_running_sleep) article, it was time for a test run.
+Previously I've tried polyphasic and biphasic sleep to optimize my life with varying degrees of success

 > There is only one formula for healthy and refreshing sleep: Go to sleep only when you are very tired.
 Not earlier.
 Not later.
 Wake up naturally without an alarm clock.

-In response to the resurgance of Supermemo's popular [free running sleep](http://www.supermemo.com/articles/sleep.htm#Free_running_sleep) article, it was time for a test run.
-Previously I've tried polyphasic and biphasic sleep to optimize my life with varying degress of success.

 Here's the rules I set for a two-week free running sleep experiment;

 * No alarm clock
 * Retire nightly around 9pm
-* No caffiene after 11am
+* No caffeine after 11am
 * Only drink alcohol that will metabolize before sleep
 * Move exercise to the morning